EPA vs Florida

 EvergladesHUB >Issues>Legal

-Judiciary is called upon to decide the (many) cases of disputes concerning Florida Everglades.
-Both State and Federal case issues are involved and only the major and current outstanding ones are mentioned here.
+Environmental LAWS Judiciary is called upon to decide the (many) cases of disputes concerning Florida Everglades.
+Both State and Federal case issues are involved - only major and currently outstanding ones are mentioned here.

 1991 Consent Decree sets out steps Florida should take to preserve water quality in the Everglades.
 The Technical Oversight Cmt.
 (SFWMD) is to oversee the compliance.
 Both federal Gold and Moreno cases are somewhat intertwined.